Asymptotic optimality of degree-greedy discovering of independent sets in Configuration Model graphs: Proofs

 By explicitly computing the criticality parameter we obtain that

-By Theorem 2.3 \cite{janson2009new}, the obtained graph will be subcritical when this parameter is strictly less than $1$.
-The conclusion then follows by Proposition \ref{prop:optimalidadCM}\footnote{In principle, one could only apply this proposition for distributions with asymptotically exponentially thin tails.
-But, as shown in Lemma \ref{lemma:colaexp}, this will be true for every degree distribution after applying the map $M^{(n)}_1(\cdot)$ one time.}.
+By Theorem 2.3 \cite{janson2009new}, the obtained graph is subcritical when this parameter is strictly less than $1$.
+The conclusion then follows by Proposition \ref{prop:optimalidadCM}\footnote{At first sight, one could only apply this proposition for distributions with asymptotically exponentially thin tails.
+But, as shown in Lemma \ref{lemma:colaexp}, this will be true for every degree distribution after applying the map $M_1(\cdot)$ one time.}.